 If your child is not making expected progress they will be assessed by the school’s Special Educational Needs and Disabilities Coordinator and/ or an advisory teacher from the local authority’s special needs advisory service.
 Following this assessment, the Special Educational Needs and Disabilities Coordinatorand class teacher will meet to formally discuss appropriate support or further action for your child.

 If your child requires additional support, these are known as ‘intervention sessions’ and may take place on a daily or weekly basis, depending entirely on their needs.
 The school’s Special Educational Needs and Disabilities Coordinator and class teachers monitor the progress of these interventions and make judgements on their effectiveness by monitoring your child’s progress closely.

 If your child is new to our school we will discuss their progress with you as their parent or carer.
 We will also contact your child’s previous school or nursery to gain information in relation to your child’s progress in that setting.

 If you have concerns or think that your child may have additional and/ or a special educational need that has not already been identified by us, then you can make an appointment to discuss this with your child’s class teacher and the school’s inclusion leader.

 Parent and carer consultations are held in our Discover and Explore Learning Phases for you to discuss your child’s progress with their class teacher.
 The school’s inclusion leader is also available during these consultations.

 How will school staff support my child?

-Teaching and learning staff work very closely with the school’s special educational needs and disabilities manager (provision) to ensure the needs of your child are identified early and appropriate support strategies are put in place.
+Teaching and learning staff work very closely with the school’s Special Educational Needs and Disabilities Coordinator to ensure the needs of your child are identified early and appropriate support strategies are put in place.